 Researchers have analyzed a variety of migrant flows using a multitude of empirical approaches to be able to tease out the key drivers of migration.
 Income differentials, migrant networks, and demographic factors are found to be robust predictors of migrant flows.
 Many other factors identified in this article have also been found to be correlated with migrant flows; however, their ability to predict flows is lower.

-If there were a comprehensive database of worldwide migration flows, researchers could perform systematic statistical analyses to sort out which factors are driving each migrant flow.
-They could then quantify the extent to which certain factors matter.
-Having reliable estimates about how migrant flows respond to GDP fluctuations could be particularly helpful for governments who want to set policy to slow the outflow or inflow of migrants.
-Likewise, suppose policymakers had a better understanding of the extent to which households in a certain country use migration as an insurance mechanism to buffer against fluctuations in household income: Governments could work with non-governmental organizations to develop affordable household insurance schemes as a way of reducing the incentive to migrate.
+Having reliable estimates about how migrant flows respond to fluctuations in GDP or unemployment rates, for example, could be particularly helpful for governments who want to set policy to slow the outflow or inflow of migrants.
+Likewise, suppose policymakers had a better understanding of the extent to which households in a certain country use migration as an insurance mechanism to buffer against fluctuations in household income: governments could work with non-governmental organizations to develop affordable household insurance schemes as a way of reducing the incentive to migrate.
 Or suppose host countries had a better understanding of the demographic characteristics of their specific migrant populations so that services could be targeted specifically toward their needs to ensure better integration into the host country.
 Perhaps most importantly, if a government could quantify (with relative certainty) the change in migrant flows as a result of a change in migrant policy (i.e. increasing visa application fees or granting amnesty to undocumented migrants), governments could make well-informed policy decisions.

-The author thanks an anonymous referee and the the IZA World of Labor editors for many helpful suggestions on earlier drafts.
-The author also thanks Cynthia Bansak and Chad Sparber.
-Previous work of the author contains a larger number of background references for the material presented here and has been used intensively in parts of this article , , .
+The author thanks anonymous referees and the IZA World of Labor editors for many helpful suggestions on earlier drafts.
+Previous work of the author contains a larger number of background references for the material presented here and has been used intensively in parts of this article .
+Version 2 of the article updates the figures, includes information on migration after the Covid-19 pandemic, and adds new “Further reading” and “Key references” , , , , , .

 © Nicole B. Simpson